 HISTORY OF THE HARBOR THEATER

-In 2007, Devine and a group of loyal supporters founded “Friends of The Harbor Theatre,” a non-profit organization with a mission “to sustain and perpetuate motion pictures on the Boothbay peninsula.”
-Devine wanted to help Sheckley, who was still commuting back and forth from his regular job in Dutchess County, NY until his retirement in 2011.
-The group sponsored a Wednesday Night Film Series, renting the theater during winter months from the owner.
+In 2007, Robert Devine and a group of loyal theater supporters founded “Friends of The Harbor Theater,” a non-profit organization with a mission “to sustain and perpetuate motion pictures on the Boothbay peninsula.”
+The group sponsored a Wednesday Night Film Series, and rented the theater during winter months from the owner.

-In 2017, with the threat of higher rent and expenses beyond his control, Sheckley agreed to sell his assets to the Friends of the Harbor Theater, which subsequently changed its name to simply Harbor Theater.
-Sheckley continues as theater manager, reporting to the non-profit theater’s board of directors.
+In 2017, Sheckley sold his assets to the Friends of the Harbor Theater, which subsequently changed its name to Harbor Theater.